-As you and your baby enter the 40th week, both of you can become quite anxious for childbirth.
-This can be a very happy and exciting time, or a very challenging time for you.
-Again, hang in there and try to enjoy these last hours with your baby inside of you.
-Continue preparing his or her arrival as he or she will be here soon enough.
-However some pregnancies go beyond 40 weeks and a health care provider may decide to induce.
+As you and your baby enter the 40th week, you may be quite anxious for childbirth.
+This can be a very happy and exciting time, but also a very challenging time for you.
+Again, hang in there and try to enjoy these last hours with your baby inside you.
+Continue preparing his or her arrival — he or she will be here soon enough (although some pregnancies go beyond the 40th week, in which case a doctor may decide to induce labor).

 Symptoms and Body Changes at 40 Weeks

 Pains are increasing due to pressure caused by the amount of weight you are gaining, as well as the movements of your baby.
 There is now very little room for him or her to move around, so it may feel like the baby is not moving as much.
 Pay attention to how often he or she moves, not how strong the movements are—there’s not much room in there to wind up and give a strong kick!